xsyetopz/jagfx/CONTRIBUTING.md

 ## Using AI Assistants

-No AI configuration files live in repository yet, but you may use own tools.
+`AGENTS.md` exists in our codebase, but you may use own tools.
 You remain responsible for code quality:

 - Understand surrounding code before pasting AI suggestions.
 - Review and test generated code carefully.